 As children get older and are granted more independence (for example, as they start walking to school on their own) it is important they are given practical advice on how to keep themselves safe.
-We provide outdoor-safety lessons run by teachers or by local police staff.
+Our school provide outdoor-safety lessons run by teachers or by local police staff.
+We also us our PSHE programme to cover these key issues.